Ever considered starting an exercise program – only to give up the idea because you thought you couldn’t afford the expensive kit or gym fees?

 What’s the impact of outdoor exercise?

-Exercising outdoors or just spending time in nature is super-beneficial for your gut.
+Exercising outdoors or just spending time in nature is super beneficial for your gut.
 Being outside in nature is naturally calming and helps lower stress9https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5981243/ – which is good news for your microbiome!
-Stress is almost always felt in our digestion10https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5736941/ (thanks to that gut-brain axis).
+Stress is almost always felt in your digestion10https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5736941/ (thanks to that gut-brain axis).
 Scientists have shown being under stress reduces the number and diversity of the microbiota,11https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7213601/ and poor gut health in turn can cause or exacerbate mental health symptoms.

 One of the easiest ways to naturally increase your microbial diversity is simply by being around different types of bacteria, and being outside exposes you to millions of microbes that can benefit your microbiome.
-Tens of thousands of different bacterial gene sequences can be found in a single air or soil sample; these microbes can colonise our bodies when we are exposed to them.12https://massivesci.com/articles/outdoor-green-space-microbiome-benefits-soil-air/
+Tens of thousands of different bacterial gene sequences can be found in a single air or soil sample; these microbes can colonise your body when you are exposed to them.12https://massivesci.com/articles/outdoor-green-space-microbiome-benefits-soil-air/

 Whatever you do, and wherever you choose – Just get moving!